 Do I have to join ELAC to participate in events?

 We have a "more the merrier" mindset!
-Event attendance is FREE for ELAC members!
+Event attendance is FREE for ELAC members that have made a donation!
 Cost for attendance for non-members will vary based on the event.
-We want ELAC to be available to any and all young professionals interested in participating.
-Maybe next year a membership will be in your budget - we can wait!

 Does my profession or career stage matter when getting involved with ELAC?